xphung/plan9_webasm/README.md

 # plan9_webasm
-v0.00: Initial upload of Plan9 R4 kernel, core libraries, core utils
+WebAssembly port of Plan9 C libraries, devices, filesystems, compiler, command line tools and Inferno kernel.
+(I believe this is first operating system to be ported to WebAssembly!)